gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 shared multi-architecture manifest to GHCR.
 Users pull that image instead of compiling the bridge on their Home Assistant host.

+GHCR is a project choice, not a Home Assistant requirement.
+The App image could be published to Docker Hub by changing the registry prefix and supplying Docker Hub credentials to the same builder actions.
+It cannot reuse the existing standalone Docker image because the App image also contains the Home Assistant base image, Bashio, and the Supervisor launcher.
+GHCR keeps that separate image beside the source repository, uses the workflow's built-in `GITHUB_TOKEN`, and creates the package on the first push without requiring a second Git repository.

 The Git tag, standalone release, Docker image, and App version use the same version number.
 The App workflow rejects a release tag that does not exactly match `version` in `config.yaml`.
 Normal pull requests do not require an App